 There are four main types of resources:

-- Human - your employees
+- Human - your employees and you

 - Financial - investments, grants, cash, lines of credit, etc.

 - Physical - inventory, buildings, machinery, any other equipment.